Rule 2.954. Specifications for electronic recording equipment

 A sound or video and sound system that substantially conforms to these specifications is approved if the deviation does not significantly impair a major function of the system.
 Subdivision (c)(1)(D)(ii) of this rule describes a specification from which deviation is permissible, if the system produces adequate sound quality.

 (Subd (d) amended effective January 1, 2007.)

 (e) Previous equipment

-The Administrative Director of the Courts is authorized to approve any electronic recording devices and equipment acquired before the adoption or amendment of this rule that has been found by the court to produce satisfactory recordings of proceedings.
+The Administrative Director is authorized to approve any electronic recording devices and equipment acquired before the adoption or amendment of this rule that has been found by the court to produce satisfactory recordings of proceedings.

 (Subd (e) amended effective January 1, 2016. previously amended effective January 1, 2007.)

 Rule 2.954 amended effective January 1, 2016; adopted as rule 980.6 effective January 1, 1990; previously amended and renumbered as rule 2.954 effective January 1, 2007.